-Sweet, sticky, crispy and unusual, there’s nothing to not love about Taiwan’s famous specialty, the pineapple cake.
+Sweet, sticky, crispy, and unusual, there’s nothing to not love about Taiwan’s famous specialty, the pineapple cake.

-Firstly, it shouldn’t be confused with a pineapple upside down cake.
+Firstly, it shouldn’t be confused with a pineapple upside-down cake.
 This is a lot more like a shortcake or pineapple pastry, rather than a cakey-texture.
-The buttery pastry wraps around the tropical, sweet filing, making a melt-in-the mouth delight.
+The buttery pastry wraps around the tropical, sweet filing, making a melt-in-the-mouth delight.

-They were traditionally eaten for ceremonies like weddings and engagement parties because ‘pineapple’ in Taiwanese Hokkien sounds similar to the phrase ‘to come forth, prosperous and thriving’ (i.e. we hope you’ll have lots of children).
+They were traditionally eaten for ceremonies like weddings and engagement parties because ‘pineapple’ in Taiwanese Hokkien sounds similar to the phrase ‘to come forth, prosperous and thriving’ (i.e., we hope you’ll have lots of children).

 The owner, Chen Tang-peng, grew up watching local boys bringing cakes and bread back to her village after working away.
 Although she was part of a fishing family, she was enticed by the sweet-smelling fragrance of freshly-baked goods and started an apprenticeship as a baker.
 Lucky for us!

 She moved to Taipei when she was 18 and opened Chia Te Bakery when she was only 26.
-Word spread quickly about the delicious Chia Te pineapple pastry and the small business became one of the most successful bakeries in Taipei.
+Word spread quickly about the delicious Chia Te pineapple pastry, and the small business became one of the most successful bakeries in Taipei.
 This reputation only improved when she won first place in a prestigious pineapple cake competition.

-We’re not going to lie, there might be a queue out the door, but when you get to the front you’ll completely understand why.
+We’re not going to lie, there might be a queue out the door, but when you get to the front, you’ll completely understand why.
 The soft and flaking pastry of the Chia Te pineapple tarts supports a juicy filling that meets that sweet tooth need without being overly sickly.
 The ratio of pastry to filling is simply perfect!

 One of the things we love about the pineapple cakes is that they’re not too sugary, actually.
-The tropical pineapple adds a nice tanginess, a tart flavour that lasts long afterwards and leaves you wanting more.
+The tropical pineapple adds a nice tanginess, a tart flavor that lasts long afterwards and leaves you wanting more.

 It’s not only the famous Chia Te pineapple tarts that will get your taste buds dancing, but also a range of other yummy treats for you to try.
-People rave about the nougat biscuits for good reason – sweet and nutty, they’re one of the most ‘more-ish’ treats you can find.
+People rave about the nougat biscuits for a good reason – sweet and nutty, they’re one of the most ‘more-ish’ treats you can find.

 We’re sure it goes without saying, but wear baggy pants if you’re heading here because you’ll definitely end up buying more than you planned.
 The other delicacies are just as much of a joy to eat as the Chia Te pineapple pastry.

 Taking the time to make the trip here is a great way to better understand the importance of pineapple cake in Taiwan as well as a way to give your stomach a real present.
 No need to get stressed out by the queue or the waiting, just enjoy the buzzing atmosphere around you (maybe make some friends?!) and feast your eyes first.
-If you are wondering where to stay in Taipei, the Songshan neighborhood offers great hotel deals and is close to the Chia Te Bakery meaning you can wander past and judge for yourself how long the line is at least a couple of time.
+If you are wondering where to stay in Taipei, the Songshan neighborhood offers great hotel deals and is close to the Chia Te Bakery, meaning you can wander past and judge for yourself how long the line is at least a couple of time.

 Or you can opt for a simple pineapple cake airport pick up in Taipei to save time and take home some cool gifts for friends and family …